iPlantCollaborativeOpenSource/Advanced_iPlant/06-ho-make-app.rst

 Creating and using Agave applications
 =====================================

-Switch to your other terminal window, the one **not running agave-cli**, then go to the source directory for this workshop ``cd $HOME/Advanced_iPlant/apps/wordfrequency-0.1.0``
+Switch to your **other Docker Terminal window (**not agave-cli**), then go to the source directory for this workshop ``cd $HOME/Advanced_iPlant/apps/wordfrequency-0.1.0``

 Develop and test code locally using Docker
 ------------------------------------------

-iPlant staff have written this simple Python application that counts word-length frequencies in a text file.
+iPlant staff have written a simple Python application that counts word-length frequencies in a text file.
 The code is in ``lib/main.py``.
 By adapting the workflow we are demonstrating, you can  develop and test your own Docker-based scientific codes.
-Launch the main.py to read its help (and test that the Docker setup is working OK) by entering the Docker run command below.
+Launch ``main.py --help`` to read its help (and test that the Docker setup is working OK) by entering the Docker run command below.
 It should print a help screen (perhaps after pulling the ``mwvaughn/python-demo`` image).

 .. code-block:: bash